DataForScience/Visualization_LL/README.md

 ### Code and slides to accompany the online lesson by Data For Science.

-Large Language Models (LLMs) are powerful tools that put state-of-the-art AI capabilities at the tip of our fingers.
-They can process large amounts of data, understand nuance and context, and perform complex tasks at our request.
-Over the past few years, LLMs have multiplied as have the tools specially built to leverage their capabilities.

-In this course, you will learn how to use large language models to perform data science tasks such as summarization, translation, named entity recognition, audio generation, and data processing.
-We’ll explore the possibilities afforded by the tools and APIs developed by OpenAI, Hugging Face, LangChain, and Pandas AI and how best to apply them to our data science work.

 ## Outline
 ### 1.Human Perception
 - Understanding Color Theory